 Vendors of cloud software usually deliver new features and improvements quite often, so these packages are moving targets.
 Comments here are based on functionality at the time of writing.

 Pricing changes.
 At the moment, Saasu has the most flexibility in tiers, is cheaper and I think it is clearly the best value for money.
 Only Saasu still has a entry-level offer.

 Saasu in 2015 has seen some big changes, with the product extending to "Advanced" options which incorporate some big leaps in functionality, including powerful inventory features.

 Xero and Saasu have increased prices at the start of 2015, although the point above is still true.
 These packages base their pricing tiers on the business complexity: how many transactions, how many bank feeds, how many employees.
 They don't limit by how you use it or how many users you have.
 QuickBooks, however, has user numbers in its pricing tiers still.

 Inventory: Perpetual vs Periodic

 The inventory modules of Saasu, Xero and QuickBooks are basic: they don't allow backorders, for example.
-I find this almost unbelievable, but there you are.

 So you may need to integrate with an advanced package.
 GrowthPath follows three such systems (Stitch, Unleashed and TradeGecko) and we are able to advise on an integrated solution for more sophisticated supply chain requirements.